 For the decoration:

-- Preheat your oven to 180C fan/160C gas and start by preparing the chocolate cake: Sieve and combine the flour, cocoa powder, baking powder and baking soda.
+- Preheat your oven to 180ºC fan/160ºC gas and start by preparing the chocolate cake: Sieve and combine the flour, cocoa powder, baking powder and baking soda.

-- In the meantime mix the flaxseeds with about 5 Tbsp of water and and also set aside to soak for 10 minutes.
+- In the meantime mix the flaxseeds with about 5 Tbsp of water and also set them aside to soak for 10 minutes.

 - Once the curdling time for the milk has elapsed add the sugar (or sugar replacement if using), maple syrup, melted chocolate spread, vegetable oil and vanilla extract and stir well until the sugar dissolves.
 Add the flax ‘egg’.